kubernetes/kubernetes/examples/experimental/persistent-volume-provisioning/README.md

 Example of a secret can be found in [glusterfs-provisioning-secret.yaml](glusterfs-provisioning-secret.yaml).

 * `gidMin` + `gidMax` : The minimum and maximum value of GID range for the storage class.
 A unique value (GID) in this range ( gidMin-gidMax ) will be used for dynamically provisioned volumes.
 These are optional values.
 If not specified, the volume will be provisioned with a value between 2000-2147483647 which are defaults for gidMin and gidMax respectively.

+* `volumetype` : The volume type and its parameters can be configured with this optional value.
+If the volume type is not mentioned, by default the provisioner will create a distribute replica 3 volume.
+For example:
+  'Replica volume':
+    `volumetype: replicate:3` where '3' is replica count.
+  'Disperse/EC volume':
+    `volumetype: disperse:4:2` where '4' is data and '2' is the redundancy count:
+  'Distribute volume':
+    `volumetype: none`

 Reference : ([How to configure Heketi](https://github.com/heketi/heketi/wiki/Setting-up-the-topology))